pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Initial Screening Questions**:

 1. **Experience**:
-   - How long have you been administering dynasty trusts?
+   - How long have you been administering Legacy trusts?
-   - What is your oldest active dynasty trust?
+   - What is your oldest active Legacy trust?
-   - How many dynasty trusts do you currently administer?
+   - How many Legacy trusts do you currently administer?

 2. **Services**:
    - What services do you provide?